mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/05/24/Day-125/">May 24, 2017</a></small></div>
-<p><strong>Trump lawyers up and retains Marc Kasowitz for the Russia investigation</strong>.
+<p><strong>Trump lawyers up and retains Marc Kasowitz for the <a href="/trump-russia-investigation/">Russia investigation</a></strong>.
 Related, former Connecticut Senator Joseph Lieberman joined Kasowitz' law firm in 2013 and was Trump's top choice for the FBI director job.
 The administration hit the reset button on the search today, wanting to see a broader list of candidates. (<a href="http://www.nbcnews.com/politics/politics-news/trump-retain-private-attorney-marc-kasowitz-russia-investigation-n763866">NBC News</a> / <a href="http://www.cnn.com/2017/05/24/politics/expanded-fbi-search-lawyers/index.html">CNN</a>)</p>